 - its availability in U.S. Mint-branded rolls and bags at www.usmint.gov, also on April 3, 2017; and

-- its official launch ceremony, hosted by the U.S. Mint and the National Park Service.
-Details and a date for the ceremony are forthcoming.
+- its official launch ceremony, hosted by the U.S. Mint and the National Park Service, at the park on April 4, 2017 at 10 AM ET.

 Frederick Douglass Quarter Designs

-After reviewing 6 reverse design candidates, the U.S. Secretary of the Treasury selected the final design for the national monument.
-Created by Thomas Hipschen and sculpted by Phebe Hemphill, it depicts Frederick Douglass seated at a writing desk with his home in Washington, D.C. in the background.
+After reviewing 6 reverse design candidates, the U.S. Secretary of the Treasury selected the final design for the national site.
+Created by Thomas Hipschen and sculpted by Phebe Hemphill, it depicts Frederick Douglass seated at a writing desk.
+His home in Washington, D.C. appears in the background.
 Surrounding inscriptions read: "FREDERICK DOUGLASS," "DISTRICT OF COLUMBIA," "2017," and "E PLURIBUS UNUM."